1.4 The scientific method

 Openness also means engaging the broader public about your study.
 Social work researchers conduct studies to help people, and part of scientific work is making sure your study has an impact.
 For example, it is likely that many of the authors publishing in scientific journals are on Twitter or other social media platforms, relaying the importance of study findings.
 They may create content for popular media, including newspapers, websites, blogs, or podcasts.
 It may lead to training for agency workers or public administrators.
 Regrettably, academic researchers have a reputation for being aloof and disengaged from the public conversation.
 However, this reputation is slowly changing with the trend towards public scholarship and engagement.
 For example, see this recent section of the Journal of the Society of Social Work and Research on public impact scholarship.

-Exploration, description, and explanation
+Exploration, description, explanation, and prediction

 Exploratory research